Vermont CLE Requirements

 How many Vermont CLE credits can I carry over?

-How many CLE credits can I complete with self-study courses?
+How many Vermont CLE credits can I earn with self-study courses?

-The term “self-study” has been replaced with "non-moderated programming without interactivity".
-Attorneys in Vermont can complete a maximum of 6.00 CLE credits with courses that are non-moderated programming without interactivity.
+The term "self-study" has been replaced with "non-moderated programming without interactivity".
+Attorneys in Vermont can earn a maximum of 6.00 CLE credits with courses that are non-moderated programming without interactivity.

 What are the specialty credit requirements in Vermont?